 National University has a global reach.
 Online programs are available 24/7 and are delivered with the latest technology to be accessible to anyone with internet access – from active-duty servicemembers anywhere in the world, to the single parent using the town library.
 Students can take classes from a ship or a submarine, from a tent or an office building, from an RV or an island getaway.

-Online programs offer the convenience of fitting to your schedule and your lifestyle through open year-round enrollment and flexible four-week classes.
+Online programs offer the convenience of fitting to your schedule and your lifestyle through open year-round enrollment and flexible four-week courses.
 Homework can be done any time of day or night – before the kids get up or before early morning yoga, during your lunch break, or after the kids are in bed.
 Not having to commute anywhere allows you to have time with your family and do assignments when it’s best for you.

 For more information about the National University masters’ programs, please visit our online education program page.